short-d/fwcli/README.md

 ## Getting Started

-1. Install the CLI
+1. Install the CLI.

    ```
    go install github.com/short-d/fwcli
    ```

-1. Generate repo for a new service
+1. Generate repo for a new service.

    ```
    fwcli new sample
    ```

+1. [Deploy](https://github.com/short-d/app-template) to Short Cloud (This will be fully automated soon).